Karolina Stallwood

-Karolina Stallwood is a former Controller of More4 and E4.
+Karolina Stallwood is a television executive.
+Stallwood was Controller of English television channels More4 and E4.
+Later Stallwood took on managerial positions in Swedish television companies.

 Career

 In 2005 she was part of the team that started More4.
 She later became a scheduler for E4 and More4.

 Controller

 In April 2012 she became Controller of More4 and E4.

 TV4

 In May 2014 she joined the Swedish TV4 channel as Controller of TV4 Film, TV4 Guld and TV4 Komedi.

+SVT

+In 2022 Stallwood was appointed Head of SVT International where she was responsible for the network's acquisition strategy.